Shakespeare in Jericho echoes year of Arab strife

 But a few changes rendered its modern references clear, as when a crowd of masked, flag-waving protesters storms the palace and shouts, “the people want Bolingbroke!” a variant of the slogan “the people want the fall of the regime” chanted in public squares from Tunis to Manama.

-Later, when the hapless queen overhears two gardeners discussing her husband’s imminent overthrow, added lines emphasise her devotion and obliviousness, calling to mind Syrian first lady Basma al-Assad.
+Later, when the hapless queen overhears two gardeners discussing her husband’s imminent overthrow, added lines emphasize her devotion and obliviousness, calling to mind Syrian first lady Basma al-Assad.

 “Why am I always the last to know!” she cries, lamenting, “All anyone ever talks about is politics these days” to the audible glee of a likewise news-weary audience.